deepakr-28/simply-jekyll/_posts/2021-09-11-four-horsemen.md

 ### The Corporate Dropout

 The one risk they took in their life that paid off was them quitting corporate for start-ups, but then it deterred them from taking any other risks due to the fear of losing status.
-The initial system that they were corrupted how they see the world.
+The initial system that they were in, corrupted their world-view so much that it's not salvageable anymore.
 It moulded their philosophy in such a way that they were wired to not work on things deep in the trenches.

 When the Indian start-up ecosystem was in its infancy, there was a lack of role models in the space.
 They were the first adopters of these mass communication media and hence garnered a following.
 They're not good at anything except leveraging mass communication with manufactured takes that are self-censored to a large extent due to the fear of being criticised.